tobiasbriones/ep-wparp/README.md

 You can also test with the included sample by opening index.html from PHP localhost.

 ### Prerequisites
-You need a PHP server to run the script on localhost.
+You need a PHP server to run your project on localhost.